-Even more important than a useful system is a functioning one.
-Since we do not know how to guarantee the correctness of a large collection of interacting components, we must be able to break our systems up into units in such a way that

-- a. each unit is simple enough to be fully debugged - b. each unit interacts with only a few other units

-If this division is to inspire confidence, it must be enforced.
-It is not possible to depend on every contributor for good will and a full understanding of the rules for intercourse with others.
+It is even more important that a useful system should be a functioning one.
+Since we do not know how to guarantee the correctness of a large collection of interacting components, we must be able to break systems up into units in such a way that: 1 Each unit is simple enough to be fully debugged.
+2 Each unit interacts with only a few other units.
+1f this division is to inspire confidence, it must be enforced.
+1t is not feasible to depend on every contributor for good will and a full understanding of the rules for intercourse with others.
 Hence a complete and precise protection system is needed.

-A great deal of flexibility is required in the manipulation of access rights.
-Otherwise the protection facilities will prove so cumbersome to use that they will quickly be abandoned in favor of large, monolithic designs.
-It must become a pleasure to write programs which safeguard themselves against the inroads of others, or at the very least it must be automatic, almost as unavoidable as the use of a higher level language.
+A great deal of flexibility is required in the manipulation of access rights; otherwise the protection facilities will prove so cumbersome to use that they will quickly be abandoned in favor of large, monolithic designs.
+It must become a pleasure to write programs that safeguard themselves against the inroads of others, or at the very least it must be automatic, almost as unavoidable as the use of a higher level language.

 Thirdly, the implementation must be fail-fast: it should detect a potential malfunction as early as possible so that corrective action can be taken.
 The use of unique names with pointers, redundant data structures, parity bits and checksums are all valuable devices for warning of impending disaster.
-On the other hand, elaborate and fragile pointer structures, or allocation tables which cannot be checked or reconstructed from the devices being allocated, are likely to cost more than they are worth.
+On the other hand, elaborate and fragile pointer structures or allocation tables that cannot be checked or reconstructed from the devices being allocated are likely to cost more than they are worth.

-More important, perhaps, is a general acceptance of the fact that a flexible and reliable system will exact its price.
-Under ideal cirumstances, the price will be paid in careful design and modest amounts of special hardware to facilitate the basic operations of the system.
-More likely, though, are sizable amounts of software overhead to make up for basic deficiencies in the machine.
-Beyond a certain point (admittedly not often reached) there is little that can be done about this overhead.
+Most important, perhaps, is a general acceptance of the fact that a flexible and reliable system will exact its price.
+Under ideal circumstances, the price will be paid in careful design and modest amounts of special hardware to facilitate the basic operations of the system.
+More likely, though, is sizable amounts of software overhead to make up for basic deficiencies in the machine.
+Beyond a certain point, admittedly not often reached, there is little that can be done about this overhead.
 It can be minimized by keeping the goals of a system within reasonable bounds, but tends to be increased by the final consideration in reliability.
+This, of course, is simplicity.